Welcome to the Year 5 Class Pages

 Health and Wellbeing - Children discuss what make a balanced and healthy lifestyle, exploring choices that can affect physical and mantel health and the choices they can make to improve these aspects.

-Judaism - The children discuss how religious rules and customs affect people’s everyday lives.
+Rules for living - Christianity and Judaism - The children discuss how religious rules and customs affect people’s everyday lives.
 They learn about the significance of the Torah, discuss the ten commandments and Kosher foods and explain the festival of Yon Kippur.

 Greek Vases - The children look at the Ancient Greek style of artwork and pottery and create their own vase.